MilosD15/html-lists/README.md

-# html-lists
+# Hobbies

-HTML Main project of the Brainnest Frontend Web Development Traineeship
+HTML Main project of the Brainnest Frontend Web Development Traineeship (only HTML)